Italian Motorcycle Brands

 Cagiva Logo

-For some time on the Italian motorcycle market, there was a subsidiary of the American Harley-Davidson, which was bought by brothers Claudio and Gianfranco Castiglioni in 1978.
-Prior to that time, the brothers owned Cagiva, a company that manufactured equipment and spare parts for motorcycles.
-In 1978, immediately after the purchase of the Harley-Davidson subsidiary, they introduced two new racing models to the Italian market.
+For some time on the Italian motorcycle market, the American Harley-Davidson subsidiary was bought by brothers Claudio and Gianfranco Castiglioni in 1978.
+Before that time, the brothers owned Cagiva, a company that manufactured motorcycle equipment and spare parts.
+In 1978, they immediately introduced two new racing models to the Italian market after purchasing the Harley-Davidson subsidiary.
 In just one year, production grew to 40 thousand products per year.
 The beginning of the 1980s was marked by the release of several off-road vehicles, which opened a new production series.
 The MX model became the flagship of motocross cars.
 Today, Cagiva is a huge, successfully developing concern.

-The emblem of Cagiva is made in a modern conceptual style with the use of an active red color.
+The emblem of Cagiva is made in a modern conceptual style with an active red color.
 Thanks to it, the emblem acquires a spectacular visual impact on the viewer, forming a feeling of extreme risk, a charge of powerful energy, and courage in decision-making.
-The composition, enclosed in an oval with a variable thickness of the contour, evokes a sense of reckless dynamics and movement at high speeds.
+The composition, enclosed in an oval with a variable contour thickness, evokes a sense of reckless dynamics and movement at high speeds.
 The brand name is placed below this mark in a font similar to the Egyptian Wide.
 The right slant symbolizes speed and acceleration.
 This impression is reinforced by the elongation of the letters in the direction of forming a visual movement.

 Ceccato